 Growing up, Georga always loved horses and was exposed to the equestrian industry from a very young age.

 This love grew even more as she got older and since then has led to some pretty exciting moments.
-One stand-out moment for Georga was when she got to travel to Europe for the Rio Olympics, as part of the Australian equestrian preparation team.
+One stand out moment for Georga was when she got to travel to Europe for the Rio Olympics, as part of the Australian preparation team.

 Georga was the groom for Australian equestrian rider, and Olympic medallist, Sonja Johnson.
-This involved looking after the horses, including feeding, saddling and daily maintenance.
+This involved looking after the horses, including feeding, saddling and daily maintainance.

 "I was able to travel around Europe and go to some of the competitions that I had previously dreamed about seeing.

 "Possibly the best part of the whole trip was being surrounded by the world's best eventers.
 I was able to watch, meet, socialise and learn from the best.
 It was an experience that I was very lucky to be a part of and I came away with knowledge and friends that I will have for a lifetime.

 I hope that one day, that could also be me going to the Olympics with my horses, and I think that agriculture and the equestrian industry link together very well.